-When a file doesn't properly include the basic OIFITS metadata (fields of the oi_array, oi_target and oi_wave arrays), the searchability of this file on the database will not be optimal and consequently, the probability for this file to be used will be low.
+When a file doesn't properly include the basic OIFITS metadata (fields of the oi\array, oi\target and oi\wave arrays), the searchability of this file on the database will not be optimal and consequently, the probability for this file to be used will be low.

-2.6 Terms of use: agreement between users, dataPIs and the archive staff
+2.6 Terms of use: agreement between users, dataPls and the archive staff

-All users, dataPls and archive staff must agree to the following terms before using the database:
+All users, dataPIs and archive staff must agree to the following terms before using the database:

-DataPIs:
+DataPls:

-• To the dataPI's knowledge, all data that are provided to the database are authentic and accurate in the sense that they really are the products of interferometric observations as described by their metadata.
+- The dataPI remains the owner of the files he/she shared on the database. - To the dataPI's knowledge, all data that are provided to the database are authentic and accurate in the sense that they really are the products of interferometric observations as described by their metadata.